sealionking/Eventmap/README.md

 - Event Map Block: Displays approved events on a map
 - Events Around the World Block: Displays approved events by country/continent These blocks can be inserted into any page in Drupal settings (Structure -> Block layout).
+The blocks by default show all the events, but can be restricted to a specific year in the configuration of each block.

 The public form for adding events is acessible under /event-map/form, and also from a link included in the Event Map block.